tmalikJK14/tmalikJK14/README.md

-- 👋 Hi, I’m ताहिर Tahir طاہر
+- 👋 Hi, I’m Tahir
-- 👨‍💻 I’m currently learning Full Stack Development & Algorithms
+- 👨‍💻 I’m currently learning Algorithms
-- ⚡ “It’s foolish to fear what we have yet to see and know.”
 - 📧 You can reach me at: tmalikjk14@gmail.com

 <!---